 White Oak is a tiny town located in the state of North Carolina.
 With a population of 346 people and just one neighborhood, White Oak is the 520th largest community in North Carolina.
-White Oak has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in White Oak was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local White Oak economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in White Oak, where the median household income is $90,199.00.

-White Oak is a blue-collar town, with 37.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, White Oak is generally considered to be a blue-collar town.
+37.69% of the White Oak workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, White Oak is a town of transportation and shipping workers, managers, and sales and office workers.
 There are especially a lot of people living in White Oak who work in business and financial occupations (17.69%), office and administrative support (13.85%), and healthcare (13.08%).

-A relatively large number of people in White Oak telecommute to their jobs.
-Overall, about 33.08% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 33.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, White Oak has relatively fewer families with younger children, and/or college students.
 Combined, this makes White Oak a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-White Oak is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, White Oak does not have a public transit system used by locals to get to and from work.

-The citizens of White Oak are slightly better educated than the national average of 21.84% for all cities and towns, with 23.97% of adults in White Oak having a bachelor's degree or advanced degree.
+The education level of White Oak citizens is a little higher than the average for US cities and towns: 23.97% of adults in White Oak have at least a bachelor's degree.

 The per capita income in White Oak in 2022 was $24,527, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $98,108 for a family of four.